buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ###################################

-The most common way for a custom :class:`BuildStep` to use a :class:`LogFile` is to summarize the results of a :class:`ShellCommand` (after the command has finished running).
+The most common way for a custom :class:`BuildStep` to use a :class:`LogFile` is to summarize the results of a :bb:step:`ShellCommand` (after the command has finished running).
 For example, a compile step with thousands of lines of output might want to create a summary of just the warning messages.
 If you were doing this from a shell, you would use something like: